-MinnesotaCare is a subsidized health care coverage program for lower income Minnesotans who do not have access to affordable employer-based health care coverage and are not eligible for Medical Assistance.
+MinnesotaCare is a subsidized health care coverage program for lower income Minnesotans who do not have access to affordable health care coverage and are not eligible for Medical Assistance.
 Enrollees pay a monthly premium, determined by a sliding-fee scale based on family size and income.

 The facilities, providers and suppliers your health insurer or plan has contracted with to provide health care services.